Margaret M. Mulrooney, Senior Associate Vice Provost for Academic Programs and Equity

 General Education: The Human Community is the core academic program of James Madison University in which students come to understand how distinct disciplines look at the world from different vantage points.
-Courses in The Human Community are organized into five clusters, each emphasizing unique tools, rationales and methodologies.
+Courses in The Human Community are organized into five areas, each emphasizing unique tools, rationales and methodologies.
 Taken together, courses in a student’s chosen major and The Human Community complement and complete each other.
 Both are integral and essential components of a student’s full and proper education.

-Students understand the historical and contemporary distinctions and interconnections among people, institutions and communities that create, preserve and transmit culture and knowledge in the arts, sciences, mathematics, social sciences and humanities.
+Students understand the historical and contemporary distinctions and interconnections among people, institutions, and communities that create, preserve and transmit culture and knowledge in the arts, sciences, mathematics, social sciences and humanities.

 Students become skilled in questioning, investigating, analyzing, evaluating and communicating.